 And here is a little window into what it is like to be me.

-It is not often that one gets to act as both support person and photographer at a birth.
-But when little Tasi entered the world on 27 September 2014, I got to experience this.
+As a Brisbane birth photographer, it is not often that one gets to act as both support person and photographer during a birth.
+But when little Tasi entered the world on 27 September 2014, I got to experience this first hand.

 Usually at the births that I attend, I respect the birthing space that the labouring mumma has created and go to great lengths to remain in the background, taking a very “stealthy” approach.
 I try to capture and document the emotion, and feel it myself, but don’t “participate” in what is one of the most sacred and precious moment that a family will ever experience together.
 However, little Tasi’s birth was different.
 Tasi’s mum is my sister-in-law, who is from Samoa and who doesn’t have a lot of family here in Australia.
 She invited me into her birthing space, along side of her mum, and her aunty, and as Tasi entered the world at the RBH Birth Centre, he was surrounded by so much love and feminine energy!